BennoNederkorn/BB-8/DOCKER_ARCH.md

 ## 1. Architecture Overview

 The software architecture is containerized and managed by `docker-compose` to ensure a modular, reproducible, and isolated environment.
-It consists of two primary services that run in separate containers:
+It consists of a ROS2 control service and one or more AI inference services that run in separate containers:

 * **`ros-control`**: A container running ROS2.
 This service is responsible for all high-level control, communication with the smartphone-based HMI, and interfacing with the low-level ESP32 motor controller.
-* **`ai-inference`**: A dedicated inference container for AI processing.
-This service runs on a specialized **NVIDIA L4T (Linux for Tegra)** base image to leverage the Jetson's GPU for hardware-accelerated inference.
-It handles tasks such as person detection (RF-DETR) and facial recognition (InsightFace).
+* **AI inference services (`ai-*`)**: One or more dedicated inference containers under `ai_inference/<subdir>` for specific models/applications (e.g., person detection, pose estimation, face recognition).
+Each subdirectory contains its own Dockerfile and optional docker scripts.
+These services run on specialized **NVIDIA L4T (Linux for Tegra)** base images to leverage the Jetson's GPU for hardware-accelerated inference.

-These two services communicate over a shared Docker bridge network, allowing the `ros-control` node to request analytics data from the `ai-inference` node.
+The services communicate over a shared Docker bridge network, allowing `ros-control` to request analytics data from the desired AI service by addressing it by service name (e.g., `http://ai-inference:5000/detect`).

 ## 2. Prerequisites (Host Setup)